jac11/WebShop/README.md

-# WebShop Tool

-`WebShop` is a Python-based tool designed for analyzing websites and gathering critical information such as links, forms, subdomains, emails, and `robots.txt` files.
-It also uses the Whois API to fetch domain-related data for in-depth analysis.
+# Webshop Security Scanner

+## Description
+`Webshop Security Scanner` is a Python-based tool designed for auditing websites.
+It can extract links, discover forms, scan for email addresses, identify subdomains, and analyze the contents of a website's `robots.txt` file.
+This tool can be useful for security researchers or website administrators to analyze and gather information from target websites.

 ## Requirements